jobovy/simple-m2m/README.md

 ## 2. [py/HOM2M.ipynb](py/HOM2M.ipynb)

-(render this notebook on [nbviewer](http://nbviewer.jupyter.org/github/jobovy/simple-m2m/blob/master/py/HOM2M.ipynb), where you can toggle the code and also watch an embeedded movie)
+(render this notebook on [nbviewer](http://nbviewer.jupyter.org/github/jobovy/simple-m2m/blob/master/py/HOM2M.ipynb), where you can toggle the code and also watch an embedded movie)

 This is the basic notebook for all of the mock data tests.
 Generates mock data and fits it with particle weights, nuisance parameters, and